vplesko/OrbLang/docs/pages/control_flow_range.md

         std.println i " is a digit.";
     };

-    # 65, 66, 67, ..., 94, 95
+    # 65, 66, 67, ..., 89, 90
     range i 65 90 {
         std.println (cast c8 i) " is a letter.";
     };
 ```

-You can also specify a delta by which the iterator will be increased after each iteration.
+You can also specify an increment by which the iterator will be increased after each iteration.

 ```
     # 0, 3, 6, 9, ..., 99